 People are often confused about how to give to their church.
 What access should they have to the church’s financial documents?
 What do they get from giving?
 Is it okay to tithe with time and talents instead of money?

 Take the confusion out of tithing and overcome common barriers members have to partnering in God’s mission of disciple-making through the church.

-Use this article to construct your Bible study on tithing.
+Use this article on tithing scriptures in the bible to construct your Bible study on tithing.

 Pro tip: Don’t make it a guilt trip about giving.
-Make it an opportunity to educate Christians on how economic generosity is an essential component of one’s spirituality—of their walk with Christ.
+Make it an opportunity to educate Christians on how economic generosity is an essential component of one’s spirituality—of their walk with God.

 Enrich your members’ knowledge of the Bible and make them better and more ethical businessmen and businesswomen.
 This will increase their witness for Christ in the workplace.

 Use these articles to build your Bible study on leadership”